Henrique N'zita Tiago: Biography

 He was born on July 14, 1927, at the mission of San Jose de Luali in the region of Dinge, or in Mboma Lubinda, Cabinda, into a modest family.

 In 1963, he co-founded the Front for the Liberation of the Enclave of Cabinda (FLEC), a political organization that fought, at the time, against Portuguese colonial rule.
 Because he was part of the FLEC, he was arrested in 1970 by the colonial PIDE.
 He served his sentence in the São Nicolau jail in Bentiaba.
 He was released in 1974, opened a FLEC office in Tchiowa, the capital of Cabinda; and a year later, he was appointed chairman of the FLEC.

-Upon learning that the Portuguese government was planning to include Cabinda as part of Angola, N'zita started an armed conflict against Angola's pro-independence armed groups.
+Upon learning that the Portuguese government was planning to include Cabinda as part of Angola, Tiago started an armed conflict against Angola's pro-independence armed groups.
 His intransigent position in negotiations on the status of Cabinda, opting solely for military means, caused FLEC to fragment into different factions.

 He went into exile to France.
-N'zita died in Paris on June 3, 2016.
+Tiago died in Paris on June 3, 2016.
 His funeral was on June 10.
 Upon his death, his son, Emmanuel N'zita, succeeded him as Commander of the Armed Forces of Cabinda a few days later.